 Severance Pay, Dismissal Payment or Wages in Lieu of Notice - Section 8-1009 - Maryland Unemployment Decisions Digest - Appeals

-The provisions dealing with severance pay are located in Section 8-1009 of the Labor and Employment Article of the Maryland Annotated Code.
+The provisions dealing with the severance pay were previously located in Article 95A, Section 6(h) of the Annotated Code of Maryland.
+After the law was revised in 1991, these provisions were recodified as Section 8-1009 of the Labor and Employment Article of the Annotated Code.

-COMAR 09.32.02.13A defines "severance pay" as the gross amount of severance pay, dismissal pay, pay instead of notice of termination or other remuneration paid or payable to the claimant upon separation from employment.
-Severance pay that is paid in a lump sum or in increments is allocated to a number of weeks following the date of the claimant's separation from work.
-The period of time to which severance pay is allocated is calculated as follows: first, the claimant's daily wage is calculated by dividing the last weekly wage by seven; second, the total amount of severance pay is divided by the claimant's daily wage.
-This yields the number of days to which the severance pay applies.
-If the severance pay allocated to a particular week is less than the claimant's weekly benefit amount, the claimant shall receive the difference.
-If the severance pay at least equals the claimant's weekly benefit amount, the claimant is disqualified from receiving benefits until the severance pay is exhausted.
+COMAR 09.32.02.12(2) defines “severance pay” as the gross amount of severance pay, dismissal pay, pay instead of notice of termination, wage continuation, or other remuneration paid or payable to the claimant upon separation from employment.
+Severance Pay that is paid in a lump sum or in increments is allocated to a number of weeks following the date of the claimant’s separation from work.
+The period of time to which severance pay is allocated is calculated as follows: (a) Calculate the entire amount of severance pay; (b) Calculate the claimant’s daily wage by dividing the claimant’s last weekly wage by seven; (c) Calculate the number of days to which the severance pay applies by dividing the total amount of severance pay by the claimant’s daily wage; and (d) Apply the severance pay to the days immediately following the claimant’s last day of service.
+If the severance pay allocated to a particular week is less than the claimant’s weekly benefit amount, the claimant shall receive the difference.
+If the severance pay at least equals the claimant’s weekly benefit amount, the claimant is disqualified from receiving benefits until the severance pay is exhausted.

 The Board has determined that claimants who are kept on the payroll for a period of time after being laid off, but who perform no services for the employer, are receiving severance pay.
 The Court of Special Appeals has affirmed the Board’s position on this issue in the case of Westinghouse Electric Corporation v.
 Patrick J. Callahan, et al., 105 Md.
 App.
 25, 658 A.2d 1112 (1995).
 In that case, the employer notified 33 of its employees on October 30, 1992, that they would be laid off effective December 30, 1992.
 The employees were not required to report to work during the notice period, but were to be fully paid through December 30, 1992.
 During the notice period, employees were permitted, but not required, to use the employer’s resource center, which offered employees services to help them find new jobs.
 The Board held that the claimants were unemployed during the notice period because they did not perform services for the employer and the payments made to the claimants were dismissal payments, not wages.
 Both the Circuit Court and the Court of Special Appeals affirmed the Board’s decision.